 Movie Business focuses on renders full range of movie services.
-Mono Picture and T Moment engage in the production of quality movies while Mono Film acquires movie licenses from Thai and foreign producers to be shown in cinemas.
+Mono Picture engages in the production of quality movies while Mono Film acquires movie licenses from Thai and foreign producers to be shown in cinemas.
 The copyrights of those films are sold to free TV channels, cable TV, and international movie companies.
 The entire acquired movies including those under its own production are also offered via the Company's online media.

 Sports Business supports and promotes sports, especially basketball, by organizing national and international sports events.
 This includes supporting children and professional athletes to play in international levels.
-The Company is the founder and the sponsor of Mono Vampire Basketball Club.
+The Company is the founder and the sponsor of Mono Vampire Mono Scorpion, and Mono Warriors Basketball Clubs.
 Sepak takraw is also another sport that the Company has supported.